OfficeDev/office-js-docs-pr/docs/develop/install-office-add-ins-development-kit.md

 ---
-title: Install Office Add-ins Development Kit for Visual Studio Code (prerelease)
+title: Install Office Add-ins Development Kit for Visual Studio Code (preview)
 description: Learn how to install Office Add-ins Development Kit for Visual Studio Code. ms.date: 08/09/2024 ms.localizationpriority: high
 ---

+# Install Office Add-ins Development Kit for Visual Studio Code (preview)

 This section helps you to know about the prerequisites, install Microsoft Office Add-ins Development Kit for Visual Studio Code, and install a different version of Office Add-ins Development Kit.